Skip to main content

 Questions

-Researchers and research staff who want to obtain answers to questions, express concerns, and convey suggestions regarding the use of the external IRB should contact the MSU reliance coordinator.
+Researchers and research staff who want to obtain answers to questions, express concerns, and convey suggestions regarding the use of an external IRB should contact the MSU IRB Reliance office.
 The MSU HRPP director may also be contacted with programmatic inquiries.
 Contact information is available on the MSU HRPP website.

 Approved By